BoxInThePARK/cini-dapp-v0/README.md

-# Capture to Earn
+# Capture and Earn

-It is a decentralized "Capture to Earn" android mobile app for people who love taking photos.
+It is a decentralized "Capture and Earn" android mobile app for people who love taking photos.

-With a brand new token economics and native gallery for share and transact the Photo NFTs
+With a brand new token economics and native gallery for share and transact the Photo NFTs.

+Buliding the next generation film camera.

 ## Features